jeanphix/jeanphix.github.com/_posts/2012-02-02-building-frontend-web-applications-using-backbonejs-and-brunchio.markdown

     @issues.each @addOne
 {% endhighlight %}

-h3.
-Models
+### Models

-A model is a business entity, that is linked to an HTTP ressource using the `url` attribute.
+A model is a business entity, that is linked to an HTTP ressource using the _url_ attribute.

 _May be persisted and fetched from local storage to._